 Welcome to the National Council for Tertiary Education (NCTE), the body that oversees the proper administration of institutions designated as institutions of tertiary education in Ghana.
 NCTE serves as the supervisory and regulatory body that advises government through the Minister responsible for education on policies relating to tertiary education.

-Currently, there are sixty-four (64) public tertiary institutions under the NCTE – Universities (8), Polytechnics (10), Colleges of Education (38), Specialised Institutions (3), Regulatory Bodies (3), and other subvented organisations (3).
-In addition, there are about (55) accredited private tertiary institutions (as at December 2011).
-Two new public universities may take-off in 2012.
+Currently, there are sixty-four (64) public tertiary institutions under the NCTE – Universities (9), Polytechnics (10), Colleges of Education (38), Specialised Institutions (2), Regulatory Bodies (3), and other subvented organisations (3).
+In addition, there are about (94) accredited private tertiary institutions (as at December 2013).

 We have established several links with institutions in Ghana, Africa, Europe, and across the globe.
 These include: Association of African Universities; Carnegie Corporation of New York; Japan International Cooperation Agency (JICA); Netherlands Organisation for International Cooperation in Higher Education (NUFFIC); The World Bank; and DAAD (German Academic Exchange Service).
 We are poised to collaborating with other institutions and bodies locally and internationally.